gabrielacepeda/wutang-name-generator/README.md

 ## Lessons Learned:

-Relying on back-end applications such as Node.js, Express and MongoDB, to make an app functional was new to me.
+Relying on back-end applications such as Node.js and Express to make an app functional was new to me.

 ## Installation

 1. Clone repo
-2. run `npm install`

 ## Usage

 1. run `node server.js`
-2. Navigate to `localhost:3000`
+2. Navigate to `localhost:8000`